San Juan mayor used hurricane for political gain, storm-ravaged residents say

 Edwin Melendez, director of the Center for Puerto Rican Studies at Hunter College in New York, calls Cruz an opportunist.

-“The impact of Hurricane Maria as created a situation of flux in Puerto Rican politics,” he told Fox News.
+“The impact of Hurricane Maria has created a situation of flux in Puerto Rican politics,” he told Fox News.
 “Local and federal responses were not up to par in Puerto Rico and that opened up an opportunity for her.
 She got the spotlight.
 She took it.”

 Indeed, Cruz’s public spats with Trump have kept her in the headlines.
 She’s also used her newfound popularity to target political rivals inside Puerto Rico.
 Number one on her hit list is the island’s current governor, Ricardo Rossello.